clover/remote-pay-cloud/pidgin-test-app/README.md

 # pidgin-test-app

-This app is for testing the pidgin-test-definitions.
+This application allows for manual execution of our automated test suite.
 It assumes the test-definitions are being served from localhost:3001.

 Run:
 ```